What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 • Early-stage gum disease (gingivitis)

-• Jawbone loss is related to an undiagnosed infection or missing teeth
+• Jawbone loss caused by infection or missing teeth

-Many patients delay dental checkups, thinking they’re saving money—but the reality is quite the opposite.
-The cost of dental preventive care is far more affordable than restorative care or emergency care.
+Many patients believe avoiding dental appointments saves money, but preventive care is far more affordable than restorative or emergency treatments.

 Here’s a rough comparison to consider: